radicallyopensecurity/Nonprofit-Ventures/case-study-ros.md

 # Case study: Radically Open Security

-Explain ROS.
+## What is ROS?

+* [Radically Open Security](https://radicallyopensecurity.com) is the world's first nonprofit computer security consultancy company

+## The Way Forward

-ROS is far enough along to serve as a successful case study now.
-Now we can start teaching other people how to do it..
+* ROS is far enough along to serve as a successful case study now.

-The way forward for ROS:
+  * Now we can start teaching other people how to do it
-- From a company to a community.
+  * We can go from a company to a community
-- And from a community to a movement.
+  * And from a community to a movement